Marshall mcluhan

 POSTSCRIPT

 But of course, I knew none of this.
 I was a farm kid.
 I had cornfields, woods and my dog.
-But throughout the 1960’s my mother and I habitually consumed TV news together.
+Yet throughout the 1960’s my mother and I habitually consumed TV news together.
 Every night we would sit and watch and then discuss at commercial breaks what it was we had just seen.
-These were the times of Walter Cronkite, Huntley and Brinkley, Roger Mudd, John Chancellor, Harry Reasoner, Howard K. Smith, Frank Reynolds.
-Together my mother and I sat entranced by the possibilities of having the entire world seemingly delivered to our farm by men so intelligent, clear spoken, and insightful.
+These were the times of Walter Cronkite, Huntley and Brinkley, Roger Mudd, John Chancellor, Harry Reasoner, Howard K. Smith, Frank Reynolds, Edward Newman.
+Together my mother and I sat entranced by the possibilities of having the entire world seemingly delivered to our farm by men so intelligent, clear spoken and insightful.

 In 1967, at 14 years of age, I joined a cross-state school bus pilgrimage to Detroit with hundreds of other kids to see the new musical sensation The Monkees perform at old Cobo Hall.
 I recall very little of the concert, but to this day I vividly remember our yellow school bus driving through block after block after endless block of utter destruction.
-Major portions of the city had been burned to the ground just weeks earlier by rioting African-Americans.
+Major portions of Detroit had been burned to the ground just weeks earlier by rioting Black Americans.
 The devastation was profound.
 Why hadn’t I seen this, this way, on TV news?
-Detroit was less than four hours from my home – but it was a media world away.
+Detroit was less than four hours from my home – but it was a media world away... as with most all the complexities of 1968

-My senior year of high school (1970-71), was filled with many personal firsts.
+And, of course, like so many other youth of the time, I joined a rock band lead-singing tunes like Purple Haze, Sky Pilot, and Jumpin’ Jack Flash.
+And after winning $150 in a neighborhood battle-of-the-bands contest, our winnings went to purchasing a new thing called a “strobe-light”, fully understanding that unique presentation is the key to every engaging performance.
+My senior year of high school (1970-71) was filled with many other personal firsts.
 I saw my very first theatrical production, Death of a Salesman at Calvin College.
-I remember being so shaken, I cried in the audience as Willy Loman struggled to apprehend his world.
+I remember being so shaken, I cried in the audience as Willy Loman struggled to comprehend his world.
 I went on my first field trip to an art museum.
 I saw an opera for the first time.
 I was an incredibly clueless farm boy, but deeply curious.
-The world seemed a thousand dots – and I wondered if they could be connected.
-And, of course, like so many other youth of the time, I also joined a rock band lead-singing tunes like Purple Haze, Sky Pilot, and Jumpin’ Jack Flash.
-And after winning $150 in a neighborhood battle-of-the-bands contest our winnings went to purchasing a new thing called a “strobe-light”, fully understanding that unique presentation is the key to every engaging performance.
+The world seemed to be a thousand dots – and I wondered if they could be connected.

 *** There is little preciousness in the account above for my story is far from uncommon.
 Indeed, an entire youthful generation enacted and embodied very similar rights-of-passage through ‘new’ media, which even then saturated all of daily life.
 Mine would be an extraordinary tale if somehow it had been otherwise.

 And, it was during these not-so-distant times that Marshall McLuhan came to fame as an academic/media celebrity.
 He inspired awe, bewilderment, stupefaction and derision with his intellectual gymnastics.
-Even in the farmlands of western Michigan, I knew of him through TV and Life magazine.
+Even in the farmlands of western Michigan, I knew of him through TV and LIFE magazine.
 Indeed, he was everywhere... as electric light itself.
+(McLuhan Audio, 1971)

 HOLLAND WILDE: